sdmx-twg/sdmx-rest/doc/availability.md

 ### Temporal coverage

-For DSDs that have a time dimension, temporal coverage can be included in the DataConstraint's `ReferencePeriod` element.
-The `ReferencePeriod` is used to indicate the earliest and latest observation dates available for the sub-cube of data based on the current data query.
+For DSDs that have a time dimension, temporal coverage can be included in the AvailabilityConstraint's `validFrom` and `validTo` property that are part of the Cube Region's Key Value.
+If provided these properties indicate the earliest and latest observation dates available for specific Component values based on the current data query.

 This information may not be included in the response if the service does not have access to this information.

 ### Metrics

-The `DataConstraint` may define up to two additional Annotations used to capture the metrics for the **number of series** and the **number of observations** which will be returned if the data query presented to this API were run against the data API.
+The `AvailabilityConstraint` may provide details on the  **number of series** and the **number of observations** which will be returned if the data query presented to this API were run against the data API.

-The `Metrics` annotations are attached to the `DataConstraint`, and have `AnnotationType` of `sdmx_metrics` an Id of `series_count` or `obs_count` depending on the metric being reported, and the annotation title is used to report the count, which is a positive integer value.
+The `Metrics` are provided as explicit `obsCount` and `seriesCount` properties on the `AvailabilityConstraint`.

-Metrics are only included if the service has the information available to provide the count.
-A request for metrics may include only series counts, or no metrics at all depending on the service.
+Metrics are only included if the service has the information available to provide the count; the response may include only obs count, only series count, or no metrics at all depending on the service.

 ### Availability for a single dimension